Electoral history of the Labour Party (UK): UK general elections

 The voting system for general elections in the UK is the first past the post system.
 The first general election the party faced, then the Labour Representation Committee, was only six months after the inauguration of the party.
 Fifteen LRC candidates were put forward for the election, two of which were elected in 1900.
 In 1903, the Secretary of the LRC Ramsay MacDonald and the Liberal Party's Chief Whip Herbert Gladstone formed a secret electoral pact between the two parties.
 The party continued to grow over the following decade and by the December 1910 general election, Labour had 42 MPs.

 Following the 1918 general election, Labour became the Official Opposition after the Conservatives went into coalition with the Liberal Party.
 Labour's first minority governments came following the 1923 and 1929 general elections, the latter being the first time Labour were the largest party in parliament by seats won.
 They formed their first majority government following the 1945 general election.
 However, after winning the 1950 general election, Labour would lose the following election in 1951 to the Conservatives despite gaining their highest share of votes to date at 48.8%.
 During the 1983 election, Labour posted their worst vote share in the post-war period at 27.6%.
-In 1997, a party record of 418 Labour MPs were elected.
-After losing power after the 2010 general election, Labour lost four consecutive general elections.
+In 1997, a party record of 418 Labour MPs were elected.Labour also won an majority in 2001 and 2005.
+After losing power in the 2010 general election, Labour lost four consecutive general elections.
 At the 2019 general election, 202 Labour MPs were elected, the lowest for the party since 1935.
 At the 2024 general election, Labour returned to power after winning the election with a 174 seat majority.